 Whenever T is straight-lined, assess which side the player will move next.
 When player moves T should react and take cross step to the opposite direction of the players.

+CENTRE POSITION

-2.7.3 CENTRE POSITION Target: To identify proper working area and coverage in the Centre positon Centre working area is between top of the free-throw circle and the imaginary "bottom of the free-throw line circle".
+Centre working area is between top of the free-throw circle and the imaginary "bottom of the free-throw line circle".
 Practically speaking, this means the free-throw line extended, a couple steps up, a couple steps down.
 The Centre working area is normally always on the court.

 Any play on the weak side towards the basket is the Centre's primary.
 The Centre has to remember to be ready to make the call when there is illegal contact or action.
 If the Centre misses the illegal contact and is passive, this will force the Lead to be more active and in the worst case scenario, will result in "Lead cross calls" (trusting Lead & active Centre).

-Diagram 22: Centre's set-up position is at free-throw line extended and working area from top of the free-throw circle to the imaginary bottom of the free-throw circle.
+D21 Centre's set-up position is at free-throw line extended and working area from top of the free-throw circle to the imaginary bottom of the free-throw circle.

 When there is a weak side drive to the basket, the Centre should take a step(s) on the court diagonally towards the centre line, or the same principle as with the Trail.
 Whenever a player moves in one direction, the Centre should move in the other direction.
 This is called "Centre cross step".
 There will always be a moment when the C is straight lined at the start of the drive, but this is only momentary and is minimized with the cross step.

-Diagram 23: Ball on the weak side and C prepares to referee the drive to the basket (mentally ready to take cross step).
+D22 -Ball on the weak side and C prepares to referee the drive to the basket (mentally ready to take cross step).

-Diagram 24: Dribbler moved to the left and C correctly cross step(s) to the right and maintains the open angle.
+D23 Dribbler moved to the left and

+C correctly cross step(s) to the

+right and maintains the open

+angle.

 In case of trap situation in the frontcourt on the weak side and close to the centre line, C moves closer to the centre line to referee the play ("go wherever you need to referee the play").
-After the trap situation is over Centre will return to the normal position at the free-throw line extended, unless Lead has rotated during the trap ((although should have rotated before the trap).
+After the trap situation is over Centre will return to the normal position at the free-throw line extended, unless Lead has rotated during the trap (although should have rotated before the trap).

-When there is a trap close to the centre line on the weak side of the court C needs to move closer to the centre line in order to cover the play properly, but this is not rotation (unless L is rotating).
+D24 When there is a trap close to

+the centre line on the weak side

+of the court C needs to move

+closer to the centre line in order

+to cover the play properly, but

+this is not rotation (unless L is

+rotating).

-After the trap is over C will return to initial position and working area at the free-throw line extended (unless L has rotated during the trap - first option).
-2.8 ROTATION Target: To identify the need, time and proper techniques of rotation.
+D25 After the trap is over C will return to initial position and working area at the free-throw line extended (unless L has rotated during the trap - first option).

+2.8 ROTATION

 The successful outcome of 3PO depends on how many of the play situations involving the ball are covered by the strong side referees (L & T).
 For that reason, 3PO has rotational movements that allows the Lead to change the position (rotate) on the endline to the other side of the court.

 Lead always initiates and dictates the rotation.
 It is very important that Lead is always looking for reasons to rotate (not reasons not to rotate).
-This active mind-set keeps 3PO coverage active in the frontcourt ensuring two referees are on ball side as much as possible.
+This active mindset keeps 3PO coverage active in the frontcourt ensuring two referees are on ball side as much as possible.

 Following techniques will assist with a successful rotation: (1) proper distance to rotate (close down), (2) proper timing to rotate (when ball moves to the weak side), and (3) proper technique (assess, move sharply, no hesitation).

-Rotation in summary:
+ROTATION IN SUMMARY: